Primary care for men: Why it's so important to see a doctor (even when you're not sick)

 Chances are that you've heard this or some version of this before—the old saying that men don't go to the doctor or are reluctant to admit when they're injured or sick.
 But this isn't just a phrase—it's a fact.
-In 2016, only 40 percent of men had had an office visit within the past year.

 For a variety of reasons, primary care for men usually goes to the bottom of their priority list.
 Men tend put off scheduling annual appointments with their health care provider.
 Some men are hesitant to discuss their concerns because they don't want to worry their family, while others are afraid of being perceived as "whining" when they discuss bothersome symptoms or injuries.
 Some men just figure, why go to the doctor if I'm not sick?